 Feedback is a gift.
 If you don’t use it and appreciate the gift, you might not get another one.
 Having a feedback culture means that you actually respond and act on feedback.
 Employees need to see that giving feedback is worth their time.
 Don’t underestimate the value of following up on what you do with feedback.

-Finally, be sure to power your team with feedback tools.
+Finally, be sure to power your team with employee feedback software.
 A technology partner can facilitate feedback processes by giving employees an easy way to record notes from feedback sessions, conduct two-way feedback conversations, request 360 feedback, give positive feedback via recognition, and collect feedback via surveys.
 This takes the administrative work out of feedback, allowing everyone to focus on growth.